wasmCloud/wasmcloud.com/community/2023-07-19-community-meeting.md

 ### Agenda

--
-- DISCUSSION: Update on wit-ified providers
+- DEMO + DISCUSSION: Update on wit-ified providers
--
+- DISCUSSION: RFCs & ADRs in the wasmCloud org

 <!--truncate-->